catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - A description of what problem they're solving.
 - A list of success criteria - what things will be true when this ticket is done?
 - Any additional context from preliminary investigation / ideas for next steps.
+- A description of what is relevant but out of scope for this issue.
+- An indication of urgency.
+- An indication of difficulty.
+- An indication of scale.
+- Links to any other relevant issues.

 ### [Teams](https://drive.google.com/drive/folders/1NNqELmmRykvJNSP3dWquN_URCJC1vZ7t)

 A “Team” is a pre-defined group of Catalyst contractors and/or employees that meets on a regular basis to discuss and work on distinct Catalyst needs.
 Each Team is responsible for addressing a specific and related suite of topics outlined in a Teams Template.
 Teams are split into two categories:

-- [**Work Teams**](https://drive.google.com/drive/folders/1CHbOJU6W3r3DE2LEQqbcfdme5DK-qufz): based around the work of a particular client or grant and only exist so long as the client remains a client or the grant remains active.
+- [**Work Teams**](https://drive.google.com/drive/folders/1CHbOJU6W3r3DE2LEQqbcfdme5DK-qufz): based around the work of client, grant, or internal technical projects.
+Right now there are two work teams that handle grant and client work and one work team that handles PUDL-specific infrastructure work.
-- [**Business Teams**](https://drive.google.com/drive/folders/1KuF1sJGQMWmODpD5LhnWVN61Ymbmg9xR): serve ongoing co-op needs.
+- [**Internal Teams**](https://drive.google.com/drive/folders/1KuF1sJGQMWmODpD5LhnWVN61Ymbmg9xR): serve ongoing co-op needs.

 Teams may be asked to perform research or create proposals based on the outcome of conversations in PUDL Huddle or Board meetings.
 Teams will have their own slack channels.
 Any Catalyst member can join any of the teams’ slack channels so that they can post inquiries or ask favors of specific teams.
 Teams do not have a maximum or minimum number of members.
 Teams may have only one member or be composed of everyone in the organization (though neither is recommended).